 Of those closed; 4 related to Cardiology and were closed through email correspondence with the complainant, a member of staff speaking directly to the complainant and through a face to face meeting with the complainant to discuss and resolve their concerns.
 2 related to Thoracic and were closed through email correspondence with the complainant and an member of staff speaking directly to the complainant to discuss their concerns and offer an apology for their experience.
-1 related to Surgical, Transplant and Anaesthetics and was closed through email correspondence with the complainant to discuss and resolve their concerns.
-2 related to Radiology which was closed through a member of staff speaking directly to the complainant to discuss and resolve their concerns.
+1 related to Surgical, Transplant and Anaesthetics and was closed through email correspondence with the complainant following input from the clinical team.
+1 related to Radiology which was closed through a member of staff speaking directly to the complainant to discuss and resolve their concerns.